-UAE bars entry to visitors, Saudis limit private sector work over coronavirus
+UAE bars entry to visitors over coronavirus, Saudis limit private sector work

 Saudi Arabia and Kuwait are on virtual lockdown after temporarily suspending international flights last week and closing most public venues.

-Qatar, with 10 new cases taking its total to 452 - the highest in the GCC, and Oman have banned entry of foreigners.
-Oman, which has also prevented citizens from going abroad, urged foreign tourists to leave.
+Qatar, with 10 new cases taking its total to 452 - the highest in the GCC, has banned entry of foreigners and said 80% of government employees would work from home.

-Oman also suspended public transportation, excluding buses serving remote areas, while Qatar said 80% of government employees would work from home.
+Oman, which registered six more infections to bring its total to 39, has also prevented foreigners from entering and citizens from going abroad.
+On Wednesday, it suspended public transportation, excluding buses serving remote areas.

 The moves are the latest in a series of exceptional measures to combat the outbreak, including cancelling the Umrah pilgrimage in Saudi Arabia and closing mosques, malls and restaurants across the region.